DBanks93/PythonPublishSubscribe/README.md

 though calling the following methods: `config.update`, `config.set`, `config.get` and `config.add_value_to_key`.
 These can be called at any point within your application.

+### Passing in values
+In order to pass through values to the config class upon the frameworks initialisation, there are two main ways.

+1. Using a .env file
+2. Passing a dict in when creating a PythonPublishSubscribe instance.

 ### Config Attributes
 | Name                | Default Value | Required | Format                                     | Meaning                                                                                             |
 |---------------------|---------------|----------|--------------------------------------------|-----------------------------------------------------------------------------------------------------|